Last Updated on March 19, 2024 by Sarah Wilson

 Local Lisbon Trains:

-You can also use the Viva Viagem card to travel on local trains to/from Lisbon to Sintra, Estoril and Cascais.
+You can also use the Navegante Card (formerly Viva Viagem) to travel on local trains to/from Lisbon to Sintra, Estoril and Cascais.
 And even on Transtejo Ferries to Cacilhas, Trafaria, Porto Brandão, Seixal, Barreiro and Montijo.

-A Viva Viagem card costs €0.50 which must be purchased with the first ticket.
+A Navegante Card (formerly Viva Viagem) costs €0.50 which must be purchased with the first ticket.
 The card is reusable and valid for a year.

 This option is only useful if you’re planning to make just one journey on public transport in Lisbon.
 The ticket is valid for one hour on the metro and on all buses, trams and funiculars that are operated by Carris so for example, you take the subway from Marquês de Pombal to Terreiro do Paço (blue line) and then take tram 15 to Belém all on one ticket.